 Take a look at the most stylish winter scarves of the season!

-If you’ve ever tried packing one of those super cute cable knit sweater dresses, you probably witnessed your entire packing cube fill up quickly.
+If you’ve ever tried packing one of those super cute sweater dresses, you probably witnessed your entire packing cube fill up quickly.
 Sweater dresses are a bulky item, but there are other options that can be warm and take up less space.

 A dress like the one above is a good option, it’s light, made of Merino wool and you could wear your top base layer underneath if needed.
 (Love this merino wool winter dress!)

 Thick wool tights underneath will ensure warmth, and a short pair of ankle booties will make you a real Travel Fashion Girl!

 Here are a few more ways to wear ankle boots!